How to Set a Strong Password

 • Use a password generator – but make sure you can store the password properly as it will be a random selection of letters, numbers and symbols.

-• Use a long mix of characters – include letters, numbers and symbols and make that password as long as possible.
+• Use a long mix of characters – include letters, numbers and symbols and make that password as long and complicated as possible.

 STORING YOUR PASSWORDS